 The company has since apologised for the slightly trivialised recruitment strategy

-HR leaders and recruitment professionals should understand the importance of a well-crafted job advert and the essentialness of using moderated language.
+HR leaders and recruitment professionals should understand the importance of a well-crafted job advert, and the essentialness of using balanced and moderated language.

-The venue has since apologised for the incident, after the advert drew ire from the public – including Ashley Fulwood, chief executive of charity OCD-UK.
+The venue has since apologized for the incident, after the advert drew ire from the public – including Ashley Fulwood, chief executive of charity OCD-UK.

-"Are you aware that OCD is absolutely nothing to do with being a perfectionist?”
-Fulwood wrote on Twitter.
+On Twitter, Fulwood wrote: "Are you aware that OCD is absolutely nothing to do with being a perfectionist?

 In a statement from Fairyhill, a spokesperson said: “We meant no harm and truly appreciate that in today's politically correct society we should have been more conscious.